Electron neural closure for turbulent magnetosheath simulations: energy channels: Methodology

 and

-Here $c$ stands for the speed of light and $\mathbf{J}$ the total current.
-This deceptively simple-looking system of equations can be solved numerically using Vlasov~\cite{allmann-rahn_muphyii_2024} or Particle-in-Cell codes~\citet{markidis_energy_2011}; however, due to the multiscale nature of plasma, it becomes prohibitively expensive for certain problems.
+Here $\mathbf{J}$ stands for the total current, defined as where $n_s$ corresponds to the bulk density.
+This deceptively simple-looking system of equations can be solved numerically using Vlasov~\cite{allmann-rahn_muphyii_2024} or Particle-in-Cell codes~\cite{markidis_energy_2011}; however, due to the multiscale nature of plasma, it becomes prohibitively expensive for certain problems.